 - Deli Associate

-You’ll slice meats and cheeses, prepare sandwiches, clean prep areas, and help customers at the counter.
-There’s a lot of multitasking involved, so it’s best for someone who works well under pressure and doesn’t mind a mix of customer service and food prep. - Bakery Clerk
+You’ll slice meats and cheeses, prepare sandwiches, clean prep areas, and help customers at the counter. - Bakery Clerk

 Bakery clerks package fresh bread, set up displays, decorate cakes, and take special orders.
-It’s an early-morning role at most locations, so it works well for people who like starting their day early and enjoy consistent routines. - Coffee Barista
+It’s an early-morning role at most locations. - Coffee Barista

 Store Leadership & Management

-Once you’ve gained experience and proven reliability, Fred Meyer offers several leadership roles at the store level.
+Once you’ve gained experience, Fred Meyer offers several leadership roles at the store level.
 These jobs involve supervising team members, handling day-to-day store operations, and helping reach department or store goals.

 - Department Supervisor

-Supervisors manage a specific area, like grocery, apparel, or customer service.
-They assign daily tasks, support team training, and help handle inventory or merchandising updates.
-This is a good fit if you’ve already worked in retail and are ready to take on more responsibility without jumping straight into full management. - Assistant Store Manager
+Supervisors manage a specific area, like groceries, apparel, or customer service.
+They assign daily tasks, support team training, and help handle inventory or merchandising updates. - Assistant Store Manager

 This role supports the store manager by helping with hiring, training, store scheduling, and resolving large customer or team issues.
-It’s perfect for someone with solid retail or grocery experience who’s looking for a leadership path in a large store setting. - Store Manager
+It’s perfect for someone with solid retail or grocery experience. - Store Manager

 Pharmacy & Health Services